Pendo scores $100M Series E investment on $1 billion valuation – TechCrunch

 The company integrates with customer apps, capturing user behavior and feeding data back to product teams to help prioritize features and improve the user experience.
 In addition, the product provides ways to help those users either by walking them through different features, pointing out updates and new features or providing other notes.
 Developers can also ask for feedback to get direct input from users.

-Olson says early on its customers were mostly other technology companies, but over time they have expanded into lots of other verticals including insurance, financial services and retail and these companies are seeing digital experience as increasingly important.
+Olson says early on its customers were mostly other technology companies, but over time they have expanded into lots of other verticals, including insurance, financial services and retail, and these companies are seeing digital experience as increasingly important.
 “A lot of this money is going to help grow our go-to-market teams and our product teams to make sure we’re getting our message out there, and we’re helping companies deal with this transformation,” he says.
-Today, the company has over 1200 customers.
+Today, the company has more than 1,200 customers.